kizunanocoin/docs/docs/commands/command-line-interface.md

 ### --debug_generate_crash_report
 _version 21.0+_
-After a node crash on linux, this command consumes the dump files generated from that crash and produces a "nano_node_crash_report.txt" file.
+After a node crash on linux, this command consumes the dump files generated from that crash and produces a "kizunano_node_crash_report.txt" file.
 Requires `addr2line` to be installed on the system.
 See the [troubleshooting guide](/running-a-node/troubleshooting/#what-to-do-if-the-node-crashes-linux) for more information.

 ### --debug_opencl
 Profile OpenCL work generation for (optional) `--device=<device>` on `--device=<platform>` using `--threads=<threads>` count.
 To retrieve available platforms & devices run [--diagnostics](#-diagnostics).